 By Anna Power @powersfilms

-The Imitation Game opens this year’s London film Festival and is on general release from November 14th.
+Wild is premiering at this year’s London Film Festival and is on general release in the New Year.